Significant-Gravitas/AutoGPT/README.md

 <h2 align="center"> 💖 Help Fund Auto-GPT's Development 💖</h2>
 <p align="center">
 If you can spare a coffee, you can help to cover the costs of developing Auto-GPT and help push the boundaries of fully autonomous AI!
-Your support is greatly appreciated
+Your support is greatly appreciated.
 Development of this free, open-source project is made possible by all the <a href="https://github.com/Significant-Gravitas/Auto-GPT/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/Torantulino">sponsors</a>.
 If you'd like to sponsor this project and have your avatar or company logo appear below <a href="https://github.com/sponsors/Torantulino">click here</a>.
 </p>